Oct 1, 2020

 Facebook, Paypal, Airbnb—long-established corporations and global players, but each began as a small start-up with a spark of an idea.
-Start-ups are young companies that harness courage and an innovative spirit to transform a business idea into a reality.
 In the industrial sector, innovative automation technology is crucial in many such ideas and visions.
-That's why Pepperl+Fuchs uses its expertise and solutions to help start-ups and young companies get off the ground.
+That's why Pepperl+Fuchs uses its expertise and solutions to help start-ups to transform a business idea into a reality.

 Celine Mehrle and Daniel Möst sometimes have no idea what new business models and topics they will encounter over the course of a work day.
 They both work in Pepperl+Fuchs' New Business Developments (NBD) division, which is responsible for identifying new customers and advising on automation from various locations around the world.
 While Pepperl+Fuchs is best known for its standard products and solutions in numerous markets and industries, there are many unique applications that can be solved and optimized using the automation specialist's portfolio.
 The NBD teams must recognize and utilize this potential.